 Investment advisors receive compensation via asset management fees or commissions in much the same way advisors are paid for managing their client’s personal investments.

-Individuals, as well as organizations or businesses, can open an account with a minimum of $10,000.
+Individuals can open an account with a minimum of $10,000.
+Businesses and other organizations have a different minimum.
+Call for details.
 After the initial contribution, you may make contributions of $1000 or more at a time.

 Yes.
 AEF can assist advisors and their clients in weighing the benefits of moving an existing donor advised fund, and, where appropriate, in completing the transfer